bytecodealliance/wit-bindgen/README.md

 _Please note: this is an experimental project._

-`wasmlink` is a prototype [WebAssembly](https://webassembly.org/) module linker that can link together a module and its dependencies using [module linking](https://github.com/WebAssembly/module-linking).
+`wasmlink` is a prototype [WebAssembly](https://webassembly.org/) module linker that can link together a module and its dependencies using [module linking](https://github.com/WebAssembly/module-linking) and the [Canonical Interface Types ABI](https://github.com/WebAssembly/interface-types/pull/132).

-When used in combination with [witx-bindgen](https://github.com/bytecodealliance/witx-bindgen), it is capable of generating interface adapter functions in WebAssembly that enables modules to exchange interface types such as strings.
+When used in combination with [witx-bindgen](https://github.com/bytecodealliance/witx-bindgen), it is capable of generating interface adapter functions in WebAssembly that enables WebAssembly modules to exchange interface types such as strings, records, and lists.

 ## Building